Download Data

 The Berkeley Unified Numident Mortality Database (BUNMD) is a cleaned and harmonized version of the NARA Numident file.
 The BUNMD is a single standalone file comprised of the most informative parts of the 60+ application, claim, and death files released by the National Archives.
 All records are linked by Social Security Number.
 Variables of interest include race, place of birth, state in which the Social Security card was applied for, and ZIP Code of residence at the time of death.

-For more information, see the paper “The Berkeley Unified Numident Mortality Database,” which describes the original release and steps that were taken to create the BUNMD.
+Recommended reading for this dataset: The Berkeley Unified Numident Mortality Database describes the original release and steps that were taken to create the BUNMD.

-Two supplemental files are available for the BUNMD.
-The BUNMD Supplemental Geography File (download, codebook) contains granular place of birth and place of death variables including state of death, county of birth & death, and more.
-The BUNMD Cleaned Names File (download, codebook) provides cleaned and standardized names for decedents and their parents.
+• The Supplemental Geography File (download, codebook) contains granular place of birth and place of death variables including state of death, county of birth & death, and more.
 Users can attach either supplementary file to the BUNMD using Social Security number.

 Army Enlistment Records (download)